davegoblue/StatRegressionJHUCaffo/CaretExamples_v001.md

 This R Markdown is to document some key ideas I have seen about the "caret" library in a JHU Coursera module on Practical Machine Learning.
 The basic syntax of caret ports across many different analysis techniques, and it seems extremely handy for many phases of analysis.

-The broad themes of care include:
+The broad themes of caret include:

 * Pre-processing data - preProcess()
 * Partitioning raw data in to test/train - createDataPartition(), createResample(), createTimeSlices()